PratikMH071306/instagram-feed-clone/README.md

-trying to replicate all ui part of insta feed
+Trying to replicate all ui part of insta feed